How to avoid puppy scams

-- Research them.
-Look up their website, facebook page, other forms of social media and the owners that are listed.
+Research their website, Facebook page, other forms of social media and the owners that are listed.
 If something does not match up watch out.

-- Ask the breeder for references.
-Legitimate breeders will be happy to get you in touch with previous buyers, their veterinarian or breed associations such as AKC, past buyers or their veterinarian. .
+Ask for references.
+Legitimate breeders will be happy to have you contact their veterinarian or past buyers.

-We will be glad to provide you with contact information for previous buyers or our veterinarian at Hansford County Vet Hospital in Spearman Texas and AKC to verify our standing.
+We will gladly provide you with contact information for previous buyers and recommend calling our veterinarian at Hansford County Vet Hospital in Spearman Texas and AKC to verify our standing.

-- Ask to do a zoom meeting or facetime to see the puppy in live time.
+Always ask to have a zoom meeting or facetime to see the puppy in live time.
 Scammers are getting smart about this too and are able to show you a recorded zoom meeting so ask them to do something specific during the video call like “Please pick up the puppy and show me his stomach”, “Please throw a toy so that I can see it he will chase it”, or ask for a picture of the puppy which includes a piece of paper with your name or something unique written on it.

-We prefer that all of our buyers do a zoom meeting with us to pick out their puppy.
-That way they can see that the puppy is actually there and get to watch how he interacts with people and other puppies.
+We require that all of our buyers attend a zoom meeting with us to pick out their puppy.
+This allows them to see that the puppy is actually here and buyers get to watch how the puppies interact with people and other puppies.
 It is also a great time to discuss the temperament of the puppy, contracts, etc.